Slightsmile/MemSim/README.md

 ## 📜 License
 This project is open source and available under the MIT License.
 Feel free to use and modify it for personal use.

+> Developed as a part of Operating System Lab Project at Daffodil International University